adonisjs/vow/README.md

 # Testing In AdonisJs

+> This readme is the scribble board for now.
+The final readme will be written later

 Testing in AdonisJs should be natural, simple and intutive enough that even a entry level guy can write tests.

 One should be able to do follow